Updated 15th August 2019

-Anyone can relate to an experience where you’ve called up your broadband provider’s customer support line and spent hours merely communicating the problem, to no avail.
-This may have been an important technical or billing issue and how that conversation went down has formed our impression of the ISP for the rest of eternity.
-If you have ever consumed a service from the telecommunications industry, you cannot ignore the fact that the reputation of a telecom is heavily dependent on the customers experience they provide.
+Anyone can relate to calling up your broadband provider’s customer support line and spending hours merely communicating the problem, to no avail.
+Customer Service paints a pretty strong picture when consider our impressions of our internet service provider (ISP).
+If you have ever consumed a service from the telecommunications industry, you cannot ignore the fact that the reputation of telecoms is heavily dependent on the customer’s experience they provide.
 A bad experience will lead to bad reviews and, therefore, a decline in sales.

 So why do some ISPs outsource their customer support?

 The simple answer for Australian call centres going offshore is cost.
 For one, it’s significantly cheaper to hire offshore staff than an Australian worker.
 According to CX Central, the minimum annual salary of a full-time contact centre agent in Australia is around $40,000, while a customer service agent in the Philippines would receive approximately $5,500 annually.
 For a 30-seat call centre, this difference in wages amounts to an annual savings of over $1M for every year of operation.
 South Africa, India, Malaysia, Fiji, and more recently Congo, are among countries that are investing significantly in attracting international businesses looking for cheaper contact centre labour.

 The big players in the telecommunications industry re-invest their savings from cutting call centre costs into the product.
 This is how they are able to offer the best network, with the best combination of inclusions at competitive prices and still make a profit.